“The Saints,” and “The Faithful”

 Hosea 11:12 Ephraim compasseth me about with lies, and the house of Israel with deceit: but Judah yet ruleth with God, and is faithful (539) among the saints (6918 the holy ones).

-Here (above) it can be seen that the “faithful” stand out among the “saints” as of greater value to God.
+Here above it can be seen that the “faithful” stand out “among the saints” as of greater value to God.

 We are certain that Philippians, Ephesians, and Colossians were not and are not intended for the unsaved, the unbeliever, the lost, or those in Adam.
 They are written to ‘the sanctified’: the ‘saints.’

-So, is Ephesians written only to “the Body of Christ,” or to all saints who each have the potential to be an enlightened chosen member of “the Body of Christ?
+So, is Ephesians written only to “the Body of Christ,” or to all saints who each have the potential to be an enlightened chosen member of “the Body of Christ”?

 Let us consider all the possibilities.
 Sadly, even many saints rarely hear about the epistle of Ephesians and never know of its secret (the Mystery).
 There are saints who have read this epistle many times and still have not seen the sacred secret within it.
 There are saints who have read it many times and are in the beginning stages of having the eyes of their understanding enlightened.
 Finally, there are those who are faithful to all its teaching about the dispensation of “the mystery” of the “Body of Christ” and who are able to teach others about it.

 Paul’s ministry and the purpose of this epistle, as stated in Eph 3:9.
 In the KJV it is translated “and to make all men see what is the fellowship of the mystery” (KJV).
-Note that the word “men” is an inserted word not in the original text, therefore, it is in italic print.
-I suggest that the word all saints should be the appropriate insert in italics to convey the correct context.
-This (Ephesian) mystery is not for all men to see, but for all Saved men, or all the saints,’ to see.
-Of course, the word fellowship should be correctly translated stewardship” or “dispensation.(Thus):
+Note that the word “men” is in italic as it is an inserted word not in the original text.
+I suggest that the word “all saints” should be the appropriate insert in italics to convey the correct context.
+This mystery is not for all men to see, but for all Saved men, or ‘all the saints,’ to see.
+Of course, the word “fellowship” should be correctly translated “stewardship” or “dispensation.”
+(Thus): “And to make all saints see the dispensation of the mystery,”

-This is confirmed and balanced by Col 1:26.
+This is confirmed and balanced by Col, 1:26.

-Even the mystery which hath been hid from ages and from generations, but now is made manifest to His saints.
+“Even The Mystery Which Hath Been Hid from ages and from generations, but now is made manifest to His saints.”

 ‘Sainthood’ comes from ACKNOWLEDGING THE SAVIOR.
-While faithfulness’ comes from ACKNOWLEDGING THE CALLING.
+While ‘faithfulness’ comes from ACKNOWLEDGING THE CALLING.
 I believe that every calling has its respective “faithful.”
 Many are called to ‘sainthood,’ but FEW are Chosen Or Elected who are found FAITHFUL.

-Like it is said in 1 Tim 2:4 there is a step beyond salvation that leads to faithfulness in this dispensation.
-“Who will have all men to be saved AND to come unto the knowledge of the truth.”
+As it is said in 1 Tim 2:4 there is a step beyond salvation that leads to faithfulness in today’s dispensation.

-According to the faith of God’s elect, AND the acknowledging of the truth which is after godliness.
+“… according to the faith of God’s elect, AND the acknowledging of the truth which is after godliness

 Sometimes it is helpful to step back and consider our own experiences in order to understand the teaching of the Scriptures.
 This can put things in a perspective that is removed from all the Greek meaning of English words and sentence structures that can tangle our mind.